vui-kit/jCore/README.md

 jCore is a JavaScript client mobile-first responsive framework that leverages standard web technologies to empower your creativity.

 As a VueJS developer I spend a fair amount of time at the end of my projects having to build documentation sites.
-So I decided that I wanted to have a framework thatcould mimic how vue works, but leveraged jQuery, so that it would be quick and simple to build any basic website or documentation site.
+So I decided that I wanted to have a framework that could mimic how my vue files work, but leverage jQuery, so that it would be quick and simple to build any basic website or documentation site.
 So I built jCore.

 ## Basic Usage
 ### index.html